15.8 C

 • Related Lens Specifications: Aperture shape (determined by the number and shape of aperture blades), and correction of optical aberrations (particularly spherical aberration).

 • Explanation: Lenses with more rounded aperture blades tend to produce smoother bokeh.
-Additionally, lenses designed to correct for spherical aberration can contribute to the bokeh’s smoothness by ensuring that out-of-focus light points are rendered more softly.
+Additionally, lenses designed to correct spherical aberration can enhance bokeh’s smoothness by rendering out-of-focus light points more softly.

 Shape of Out-of-Focus Highlights